eipark/eipark.github.io/_posts/2014-01-03-starting-my-blog-on-github-pages.markdown

 Both GitHub and Jekyll have done an incredible job of identifying the pain points that stop most people in their tracks.
 To get set up, I:

-1. Create a new GitHub repo for my blog https://github.com/eipark/eipark.github.io
+1. Created a new GitHub [repo](https://github.com/eipark/eipark.github.io) for my blog
-2. Install Jekyll (`gem install jekyll` and `jekyll new my_blog`)
+2. Installed Jekyll (`gem install jekyll` and `jekyll new my_blog`)
-3. Create a file called `CNAME` in my repo with `erniepark.com`
+3. Created a file called `CNAME` in my repo with `erniepark.com`
-4. Update DNS records on my domain registrar to point to GitHub
+4. Updated DNS records on my domain registrar to point to GitHub

 That's it!
 Writing posts is as simple as creating a new markdown file in your `_posts` directory.

-I hope to use this blog to post primarily about software development, Christian living, personal finance, and sports (hockey in particular).
-However, I find writing thoughts down to be therapeutic so I may rant about random other things as well.
-I grappled with the idea of focusing on one area for the site, but due to the nature of how content is discovered these days, I figured it wouldn't make much of a difference to throw everything in the pile.